mcarr-and/go-gin-marshalling/README.md

 * Use a database as a data store
 * Database migration tooling via scripts
 * Fuzz testing
-* Unit test the OpenTelemetry messages are received
 * Adding CI server integration
 * Adding project to a Docker container
 * K3D cluster to run Docker container in K8s.